Empress Myeongseong: Mission to North America

-In July 1883 the queen consort sent a special mission to the United States.
-It was headed by Min Yeong-ik, her adoptive nephew.
+In July 1883 the queen sent a special mission to the United States.
+It was headed by Min Yeong-ik, her adopted nephew.
 The mission arrived at San Francisco on 2 September 1883 carrying the newly created Korean national flag.
-It visited U.S. historical sites, heard lectures on U.S. history, and attended a gala event in their honor given by the mayor of San Francisco and other U.S. officials.
-The mission dined in New York at the Fifth Avenue Hotel with President Chester A. Arthur, and discussed the growing threat of the Japanese and the possibility of U.S. investment in Korea.
+It visited US historical sites, heard lectures on US history, and attended a gala event in their honor given by the mayor of San Francisco and other US officials.
+The mission dined in New York at the Fifth Avenue Hotel with President Chester A. Arthur, and discussed the growing threat of the Japanese and the possibility of US investment in Korea.
 The Korean visit lasted three months, returning via San Francisco.
-At the end of September, Min Yeong-ik travelled to Seoul and reported to the queen consort.
-She at once established English language schools with U.S. instructors.
+At the end of September, Min Yeong-ik travelled to Seoul and reported to the queen.
+She at once established English language schools with US instructors.
 Min Yeong-ik's report had been optimistic:

 I was born in the dark.
 I went out into the light, and, your Majesty, it is my displeasure to inform you that I have returned to the dark.
 I envision a Seoul of towering buildings filled with Western establishments that will place herself back above the Japanese barbarians.
 Great things lie ahead for this Kingdom, great things.
 We must take action, your Majesty, without hesitation, to further modernize this still ancient kingdom.

 Korean ambassadors to the United States 1883 formal photograph.
 Min Yeong-ik is the minister in charge (front row, second from left).
 Percival Lowell (front row, European clothes) is their escort for the trip.

 Matters culminated in October 1883 with a royal request that the Americans send an adviser to Korea to the office of foreign affairs, and instructors for the army.
 An order for arms was placed with a US firm based in Yokohama.
 A complement of three military instructors arrived in April 1888.